tsykoduk/greg.nokes.name/_posts/2005-05-31-freindly-urls.md

 categories:
   - Mundane
 ---
-<p>Welp, I went and did it.
+Welp, I went and did it.
 Installed some more tweakage to the site that allows us to use freindly URLs to access pages.
-Not really that important, but pretty cool none-the-less.</p>
+Not really that important, but pretty cool none-the-less.